Darkthrone: Punk-influenced years: 2005–2010

 In 2005, Darkthrone announced their return to Peaceville Records after departing from the label in 1994.
-They also launched their own record label, Tyrant Syndicate Productions, to release their future albums.
+They launched their own record label, Tyrant Syndicate Productions, to release their future albums.
 To commemorate their return, Peaceville reissued the Preparing for War compilation, which included a bonus CD of demos and a DVD of live performances.
-Additionally, Darkthrone's first four albums were re-released with video interviews about each.
+Darkthrone's first four albums were re-released with video interviews about each.

 In January 2006, the group released the EP Too Old, Too Cold, featuring the track "High on Cold War," performed by Enslaved's vocalist Grutle Kjellson.
-The EP also included a cover of "Love in a Void" by Siouxsie and the Banshees.
+The EP included a cover of "Love in a Void" by Siouxsie and the Banshees.
 For the first time in their career, the band produced a music video for the EP's title track.
 Too Old, Too Cold marked Darkthrone's first record to chart, reaching the top 15 of the best-selling singles in Norway and Denmark.
 That same year, Darkthrone released their eleventh album, The Cult Is Alive.
 This album marked a stylistic shift, incorporating crust punk elements.
 While Darkthrone's black metal roots remained evident, their departure from the genre's typical sound was increasingly pronounced.
 The Cult Is Alive was the first Darkthrone album to enter the album chart in Norway, debuting at number 22.

 In July 2007, the band released the EP NWOBHM (an acronym for 'New Wave of Black Heavy Metal', a play on the original 'New Wave of British Heavy Metal') as a preview of their next album.
 In September of that year, Darkthrone released F.O.A.D. (an acronym for Fuck Off and Die).
-This phrase was frequently employed by numerous thrash metal and punk bands during the 1980s.
+Numerous thrash metal and punk bands used this phrase in the 1980s.
 While the music continued the punk-oriented style introduced on The Cult Is Alive, the band placed greater emphasis on traditional heavy metal.

 Also in 2007, Nocturno Culto completed and released The Misanthrope, a film exploring black metal and life in Norway.
 The film included some of his own solo recordings.
-In October 2008, Dark Thrones and Black Flags was released, following a style similar to that of the previous album.
-In 2010, the band released Circle the Wagons, which showcased significantly fewer crust punk elements in favor of strong speed metal and traditional heavy metal characteristics.
+In October 2008, Dark Thrones and Black Flags was released, following a style similar to the previous album.
+In 2010, the band released Circle the Wagons, which showcased fewer crust punk elements in favor of strong speed metal and traditional heavy metal characteristics.